Joshua-Chiu/PGDBWebServer/README.md

 - [ ] make the Points constructor create PointCodes if missing
 - [ ] in xml make ids of objects attributes instead of child tags e.g. `<student student_num=1234>`, `<grade grade=12>`
 - [ ] allow search to filter by T1 or T2 averages greater than a value
-- [ ] allow students to be kept in the database but marked as inactive so they don't show up in searches or other stuff unless it's explicitly enabled in the search
 - [ ] make a button to download pgdb file archive of students and delete them at the same time
 - [ ] make sure incorrect inputs from users like files or forms don't cause crashes
 - [ ] when doing searches avoid python for-loops and properties; try to use sql queries instead

-## Helpful Information

-WDB .csv:

-* Only known way to convert to csv is to open in LibreOffice
-* Convert the csv to pgdb with converter.py
-* Must contain only one grade

-Students enter the system through:

-* Admin creation
-* Admin csv import (students only)
-* .pgdb upload (students and their points)

-Points enter the system through:

-* .pgdb import
-* student_info page entry
-* Direct entry
-* Direct entry csv upload